 Disclosure: This post contains some affiliate links for your convenience, click here to read my full disclosure policy.

 Here are some of the things we have in our kits, somethings are only in Eric’s and mine bags or only in one of our bags plus the kids do have some extra things in their bags like card games/draw pads.
 Please note that I have tried to link the items to Amazon but something I could not find because we purchased at a local store or already had on hand.

 Light-stick, Candles, Blanket, Fire Starter, Hatchet Hammer w/knife (Eric Bag, purchased at a sports store), Pocket Knife (my bag), Gloves, Rope, Plastic Drop Cloth, Mask, Duck Tape, Matches, First-Aid, Hand Warmers, Poncho, Flashlight

 Wipes, Soap, Q-tips, Shampoo/Conditioner, Sanitary Wipes, Brush, Toothbrush, Toothpaste, Floss, Face Wash, Sunscreen, Deodorant, Hand Sanitizer, Fingernail Clippers, Tissues

 There are still somethings I need to place in our bags, like our important papers, but that least we have everything else.
 Here is the checklist I created for our 72-hour kits.

-You can find more info on 72 hour kits at Ready.gov or Red Cross.
-There are lots of great websites on building a 72 hour kit (like this one at A Bowl Full of Lemons) please check them out so you can build the prefect kit for your family.
-Another thing you can do is buy an already made 72 hour kit, here are some that you can buy from Amazon.
+You can find more info on 72-hour kits at Ready.gov or Red Cross.
+There are lots of great websites on building a 72 hour kit (like this one at A Bowl Full of Lemons) please check them out so you can build the perfect kit for your family.
+Another thing you can do is buy an already made 72-hour kit, here are some that you can buy from Amazon.

 Most of these items if you can find at a local store (I found some items at the dollar store/hardware store/camping store) or Emergency Preparedness store.
 Hope this info helps you become more prepared for an emergency.